cognifog-eu/iot-edge-gw/ARCA_OS.md

 # ARCA OS Embedded
-To deploy the IoT Edge Gateway on the embedded version of ARCA Trusted OS, it is recommended to follow the PDF document provided by CYSEC.
+To deploy the IoT Edge Gateway on the embedded version of ARCA Trusted OS, it is recommended to follow the installation guide provided by CYSEC.

 ## A. Configuring a Raspberry Pi as a WiFi Access Point at 2.4 GHz
 **This setup requires a Raspberry Pi using ARCA OS and iwd as system network service.**